Which place is cheaper, Chattanooga or Columbus?

 Both Chattanooga and Columbus during the summer are popular places to visit.

 In July, Columbus is generally around the same temperature as Chattanooga.
-Temperatures in Columbus average around 77°F (25°C), and Chattanooga stays around 81°F (27°C).
+Daily temperatures in Columbus average around 77°F (25°C), and Chattanooga fluctuates around 81°F (27°C).

 In Chattanooga, it's very sunny this time of the year.
 It's quite sunny in Columbus.
 In the summer, Columbus often gets around the same amount of sunshine as Chattanooga.
 Columbus gets 254 hours of sunny skies this time of year, while Chattanooga receives 265 hours of full sun.